rancher/rancher/README.md

 The UI/API is available on the exposed port 8080.

-### Vagrant

-If you want to use Vagrant to run this on your laptop just clone the repo and to do `vagrant up` and then access port 8080 for the UI.

 ## UI

 The UI is available by accessing the base HTTP URL of the management server.
 For example, http://server:8080